The Perfect Answer

 “Here is the plan - We’ll head over in the morning and tidy the place up so it doesn’t look like someone broke in, and get your ID, assuming it’s still there.”

 He calmly went back to eating, as if he does stuff like this every day, leaving Madeline to go over the plan in her head.
-He was able to get movers scheduled on such short notice?
-That certainly wasn’t normal.
+Was he able to get movers scheduled on such short notice?
+That wasn’t normal.
 After a moment of silence, he looked up at her.

 She was about to ask him how he knew her age, but the bonus thing threw her off.

 “The bonus what?”
 Madeline asked.
 That made no sense.

 “Just remember all that, and play your part,” he said and then paused to take a few more bites.
 “I assume you’ve dated before?”

 Madeline glared in response to Levi's snarky question.